chef/chef-web-docs/chef_master/source/debug.rst

 * Using platform resources before creating custom ones
 * Using community-authored resources before creating custom ones

 Ideally, the best way to debug a recipe is to not have to debug it in the first place.
-That said, the following sections discuss various approaches to debugging recipes and failed chef-client runs.
+That said, the following sections discuss various approaches to debugging recipes and failed Chef Infra Client runs.

 Basic
 =====================================================
-Some simple ways to quickly identify common issues that can trigger recipe and/or chef-client run failures include:
+Some simple ways to quickly identify common issues that can trigger recipe and/or Chef Infra Client run failures include:

 * Using an empty run-list
 * Using verbose logging with knife
-* Using logging with the chef-client
+* Using logging with the Chef Infra Client
 * Using the **log** resource in a recipe to define custom logging

 Empty Run-lists
 -----------------------------------------------------
 .. tag node_run_list_empty

-Use an empty run-list to determine if a failed chef-client run has anything to do with the recipes that are defined within that run-list.
-This is a quick way to discover if the underlying cause of a chef-client run failure is a configuration issue.
+Use an empty run-list to determine if a failed Chef Infra Client run has anything to do with the recipes that are defined within that run-list.
+This is a quick way to discover if the underlying cause of a Chef Infra Client run failure is a configuration issue.
 If a failure persists even if the run-list is empty, check the following:

 * Configuration settings in the config.rb file
-* Permissions for the user to both the Chef server and to the node on which the chef-client run is to take place
+* Permissions for the user to both the Chef Infra Server and to the node on which the Chef Infra Client run is to take place

 .. end_tag